See All Projects

 The Chicobi Project covers 49,710 ha and over 45 kilometers of strike along the Chicobi Deformation Zone (CDZ), a major, yet under-explored structural break transecting the Abitibi greenstone belt of Ontario and Quebec.
 The CDZ is analogous to the other major breaks of the Abitibi, such as the Cadillac-Larder Lake, Casa-Berardi, and Sunday Lake – Lower Detour deformation zones, all which host world-class orogenic Au and VMS deposits.

-The Chicobi Project is held under an earn-in option to joint venture agreement with Sumitomo Metal Mining Canada Limited (SMMCL) where SMMCL has an option to earn up to 51% interest by funding C$4.9 million in exploration expenditures.
+The Chicobi Project was previously held under an earn-in option to joint venture agreement with Sumitomo Metal Mining Canada Limited (SMMCL) where SMMCL has an option to earn up to 51% interest by funding C$4.9 million in exploration expenditures.
 SMMCL then has the option to earn an additional 19% by funding an additional C$10 million in exploration expenditures within three years of the initial vesting period.
 Kenorland would then retain a 30% participating interest.
 If either party is diluted below 10% their interest would convert to a 2% uncapped NSR.
+Kenorland announced on November 18, 2024, that SMMCL had withdrawn from the Earn-in and Joint Venture Exploration Agreement for the Chicobi Project in Quebec, transferring full ownership of the project to Kenorland.

 Location and Access